ssjdan27/ssjdan27/README.md

 - ⚡ Fun fact: I also have a strong love for **powerlifting and bodybuilding** 💪

 ## Coursework
-- Differential Equations I 🧮
+- Intro to Topology 🧮
-- Linear Algebra :electron:
-- Intermediate Web Development 💻
+- Networking 💻
-- Object Oriented Systems Development 🖥️
+- Fundamentals of Data Science 🖥️
-- Software Engineering I 🖱️
+- Artificial Intelligence 🖱️